asanzdiego/markdownslides/doc/export/readme-to-book.md

 - [Reveal.js](http://lab.hakim.se/reveal-js/#/) (automaticaly downloaded)
 - [Deck.js](http://imakewebthings.com/deck.js/) (automaticaly downloaded)
 - Now, only works in Linux (may be on MacOS)
+- It can works with Docker, but is in beta.

 ## Download